 1.07 Subsequently, Town Centres began to reopen in June 2020 and this was supported with the reopening of our toilet facilities in Mold, Holywell and Talacre, with revised operating procedures and additional mitigation measures in place.
-1.08 Although momentum has been lost against our action plan, the principles of the strategy have been maintained and we continue to adopt an enabling approach by promoting the use of existing toilets in Council buildings such as libraries and Flintshire Connects Centres, which people feel more confident and comfortable using, rather than isolated facilities, which regularly attract anti-social behaviour that ultimately puts people off using them.
+1.08 Although momentum has been lost against our action plan, the principles of the strategy have been maintained and we continue to adopt an enabling approach by promoting the use of existing toilets in Council buildings such as libraries and Flintshire Connects Centres, which people feel more confident and comfortable using, rather than isolated facilities, which regularly attract antisocial behaviour that ultimately puts people off using them.
 Additionally, work will be undertaken to raise awareness of the strategy with key stakeholders and review and improve access to toilet facilities.
-1.09 We will continue to monitor the impact of the pandemic throughout the coming winter months with a full review of what is achievable and a reassessment of needs and provisions to follow the 2022 elections in line with the statutory requirements set out in this report.
+1.09 We will continue to monitor the impact of the pandemic throughout the coming winter months with a full review of what is achievable and a reassessment of needs and provisions to follow the May 2022 elections in line with the statutory requirements set out in this report.
 1.10 Following a review of the toilet facilities in Mold, the costs identified for reconditioning and improving the standard of the facilities in New Street Car Park were not economically viable.
 Consequently, improved facilities have been developed within the Bus Station complex, which are within the same distance from the centre of town as the New Street facilities.
 The improved facilities at Mold Bus Station provide an alternative upgraded site within the transport hub for the town.
 1.11 As mentioned previously, the duty to prepare a local toilets strategy does not require local authorities to provide and maintain public toilets directly nor are they required to provide additional dedicated facilities.
 They must, however, take a strategic view on how facilities can be provided and accessed, taking account of such things as location, accessibility, type of facilities, frequency of use and the quality of existing sites, as well as determining whether additional or fewer sites are required by the local population.
 The legislation published by Welsh Government has no funding for additional provisions attached to it.
-1.12 Community Asset Transfers (CAT) still being explored for the facilities at Holywell and Talacre, and contact has been made about additional provision by community councils.
+1.12 Community Asset Transfer (CAT) still being explored for the facilities at Holywell and contact has been made about additional provision by the community council.
 1.13 Officers have received contact and are engaging with community groups that are looking at toilet provision across North East Wales and in Shotton in particular.
 1.14 Welsh Government has also been out to consultation on Changing Place facilities, to gather views on increasing provision of Changing Places Toilets (CPTs) and Baby Nappy Changing Facilities (BNCFs) in certain types of buildings.
 This includes views on the increased provision of CPTs and BNCFs, the revision of guidance on compliance with the Building Regulations, and whether to allow local planning authorities to enhance the provision of CPTs over and above the minimum required.
-This consultation ended on 26 th May 2021, and the responses to the consultation are currently being reviewed and details of the outcome will be published in due course.
-1.15 We are also engaging with suppliers to review developments in the provision of facilities, particularly Changing Place facilities, for future opportunities.
+This consultation ended on 26 th May 2021, and the responses to the consultation are currently being reviewed by the Welsh Government; details of the outcome will be published in due course.